-Component 3: Practical Performance, moderated on 3 sports, each sport equates to 10% of overall GCSE grade.
-One individual, one team and one individual/team.
+Component 3: Practical Performance, moderated on 3 sports, each sport equates to 10% of overall GCSE grade, these can be 2 individual and 1 team or 2 team and 1 individual.

 Component 4: Coursework worth 10% of overall GCSE grade.
 The purpose of this component is to assess students' ability in analysing and evaluating performance through a Personal Exercise Programme.